- Launch DateJuly 31, 2020

 The Mars 2020 mission will address key questions about the potential for life on Mars.
 The mission will study aspects of the geologic and climatic history of Mars that are relevant to questions surrounding habitability in the planet’s past and present.

-Many of the potential goals for the Mars 2020 mission that are currently being developed are directly relevant to Astrobiology.
+Many of the goals for the Mars 2020 mission are directly relevant to Astrobiology.
 These include:

 - Determine whether life ever arose on Mars

 - Seeking signs of past life (biosignatures) in the geological record